Lebanese Pupils Protest Against outdated Curriculum - UrduPoint

 The rest, she says, she learned in dribs and drabs through acquaintances during the recent anti-graft protests.

-Since last month, Lebanese from all religious backgrounds have taken to the streets en masse to cry out against what they view as an incompetent and corrupt ruling class.
+Since last month, Lebanese from all religious backgrounds have taken to the streets en masse to cry out against what they view as an incompetent and corrupt ruling class, forcing the government to resign.

-School pupils and university students have emerged as a leading force during the demonstrations in recent weeks, saying they will gladly lose a year's schooling to help rebuild their country.
+School pupils and university students have emerged as a leading force during recent demonstrations, saying they will gladly lose a year's schooling to help rebuild their country.

+On Thursday night President Michel Aoun said in a speech to mark Lebanon's 76th Independence Day the protests had broken some "taboos", and spurred the judiciary to act against corruption.

+Speaking on the eve of the anniversary, Aoun said the formation of a new government had been delayed because of "political contradictions" governing Lebanese politics.

 Lebanon's economy is under severe strain after a series of political crises compounded by the eight-year war in neighbouring Syria, and youth unemployment stands at more than 30 percent.